smith-chem-wisc/FlashLFQ/README.md

 ## Input
 - Tab-separated text file of [MS/MS identifications](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Identification-Input-Formats) (.tsv, .psmtsv., .txt)
 - One or more bottom-up mass spectra files.
 Supported formats are .raw (Windows/Linux) or .mzML (Windows/Linux/macOS) file formats.
 You can convert other formats to .mzML using [MSConvert](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Converting-spectral-data-files-with-MSConvert).
+- Direct use of Thermo raw files requires acceptance of a [Thermo License](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Thermo-RawFileReader-Software-License-Ageement).
+If you would like to process Thermo .raw data files directly, you must agree to the Thermo license.
+This is accomplished by creating a text file with the name "LicenseAgreements.toml" with the text below.
+This file should be placed in the same directory as the executable program.

+HasAcceptedThermoLicence = true

 ## Usage
 FlashLFQ can be used as a [command-line program](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Using-the-Command-Line) or in a [graphical user interface (GUI)](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Using-the-Graphical-User-Interface-(GUI)).
 It is also built into the MetaMorpheus GUI (see [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus)).